The Fall (video game): Plot

 Unable to lie to the Administrator due to her basic programming barring her from "misrepresenting reality", Arid admits to her actions and is declared faulty.
 Forced to pass re-calibration testing as a domestic robot to avoid being destroyed, Arid undertakes the tests with a significant challenge caused by the decrepit nature of the facility.
 Operating outside the rules, and with limited assistance from the Administrator, she is able to pass most of the tests but is unable to pass the final challenge which involves submitting to a simulated drunk house guest.

 At the suggestion of the Caretaker, Arid descends into the laboratory areas of the facility to find the Administrator's central access panel, because it can be used to override his test protocols which require her to lie.
 She encounters infestations of dangerous local flora and fauna, which presumably contributed to the facility's abandonment, including: fungi which produce a highly potent acid, piranha-like fish capable of biting through steel, and massive slug creatures.
 Once she reaches the mainframe's primary access room, the Caretaker appears and sabotages her power systems declaring her faulty and needing to be de-purposed immediately.
 Arid solicits the Administrator's help to obtain repairs, but the Caretaker re-emerges while Arid is incapacitated in the repair chamber.
 The Caretaker uses the opportunity to declare the Administrator faulty for assisting her, and implements a complete format on the mainframe, destroying the Administrator's sentience and returning him to his original programming.

 Arid pursues the Caretaker through the facility for a final battle, after which her parameter against misrepresenting reality is eliminated.
 Arid uses this change to successfully pass the final test and reach the surface level of the Domesticon facility.
 Entering the medical suite, Arid submits to an automated scan of the suit's occupant, and the newly formatted Administrator informs her that there is no human present in the combat suit.
 She removes her helmet, revealing that Joseph is not in the suit, and states that nothing binds her as the Administrator summons security droids to remove her for recycling.
 Arid's final two operating parameters, obedience and protecting the active pilot, are deleted as she is partially dismantled and taken away.

 Development

 The Fall was largely the work of John Warner, founder of Over the Moon Games.
 Warner described working alone as "incredibly gratifying.
 It’s what I would do if I had infinite resources, if I was a billionaire."
 The game is inspired by Metroid and the Monkey Island games, Limbo serves as its visual inspiration.
 The game was partly crowdfunded through Kickstarter, raising C$38,155 in October 2013.
-A sequel, The Fall Part 2: Unbound, was released on February 13, 2018 for Microsoft Windows, PlayStation 4, Xbox One, and Nintendo Switch.
-A second sequel is set to follow, completing the trilogy.
+A sequel, The Fall Part 2: Unbound, was released on February 13, 2018, for Microsoft Windows, PlayStation 4, Xbox One, and Nintendo Switch.

+On August 10th, 2023, the developers announced that, due to Part 2's financial failings, Part 3 has been cancelled.